philoerdal/CaseStudyApplication/README.md

 # CaseStudyApplication
 Case study application of university magazine

-# Functionality of application:
+# Application functionality:
 This software engineering application is designed with a layered architecture, consisting of four layers: data access, persistence, business logic, and presentation.
 The data access layer is responsible for retrieving data from a database, while the persistence layer handles the storage and retrieval of objects in memory.